 Car Rides Are Safer For Dogs

-The Comfort Cruiser window bumper makes car rides much safer for your dog.
+The Comfort Cruiser window bumper makes car rides much safer for your dog – here’s how:

-It can also be cut to fit any car window, and it cleans with soap and water.
+- It can be cut to fit any car window (or “ledge”) that you wish to put it on.

-There is one precaution you should take however when using the Comfort Cruiser doggie chin rest…
+There is one precaution you should take however when using the Comfort Cruiser dog chin rest for car windows.